-

 About Quakers Advocating Justice for Palestine (QAJP)

-The Israel-Palestine Working Group of New England Yearly Meeting (IPWG) has been meeting since 2015, primarily to plan programs at Yearly Meeting Sessions about Palestine-Israel.
-During those gatherings, we have now organized and facilitated over 40 programs including slideshows and movies about the region, workshops, speakers, a Gaza pinwheel display from the American Friends Service Committee, photographic displays, and informal lunch sessions.
-Most recently we have concentrated on helping write and distribute minutes (statements) from monthly and quarterly meetings.
+The Israel-Palestine Working Group of New England Yearly Meeting (IPWG) had been meeting since 2015, primarily to plan programs at Yearly Meeting Sessions about Palestine-Israel.
+During those gatherings, we have now organized and facilitated over 50 programs including workshops, speakers, informal lunch sessions, a Gaza pinwheel display from the American Friends Service Committee, making and flying Gaza-themed kites, photographic displays, slideshows and movies about the region.
+For the past several years we have helped write and distribute minutes (statements) from monthly and quarterly meetings.

-In 2021 the Permanent Board of New England Yearly Meeting formed a new group, Israel Palestine Resource Group, using our former name so we’ve renamed ourselves:
+In 2021 the Permanent Board of New England Yearly Meeting formed a new group, Israel Palestine Resource Group, using elements of our former name so we’ve renamed ourselves:

 QUAKERS ADVOCATING JUSTICE FOR PALESTINE (QAJP)

 We are a small, active, dedicated group from different regions within New England .
-Most of us have visited Palestine-Israel numerous times and have been active on related issues for nearly two decades.
+Most of us have visited Palestine-Israel, some of us multiple times.

 Our goals are to foster comprehension of the constantly shifting political landscape, encourage Quaker and individual action, ultimately to contribute to a just peace in Palestine-Israel.
-One vehicle for this is strong fair minutes from NEYM and our constituent monthly and quarterly meetings.
+We believe strong and fair minutes from NEYM and our constituent monthly and quarterly meetings help foster this goal.

 We are a volunteer working group in New England.
+We work closely with the Israel-Palestine Resource Group under care of Permanent Board of New England Yearly Meeting.
 We are related to the Quaker Palestine Israel Network (QPIN), the Palestine Israel Action Group (Ann Arbor Monthly Meeting), and the currently dormant Quakers with a Concern for Palestine-Israel, (Ann Arbor Monthly Meeting).

-We are Cliff Bennett (VT) who visited Palestine-Israel in November 2022, Anita Rapone (Burlington Meeting, VT) slated to visit in October 2023 but violence in the region forced postponement, Scott Rhodewalt (Northeast Kingdom Meeting, VT), Steve McKnight (Wellesley Meeting), Martha Yager (Providence Meeting, RI), Bill Woodward (North Shore meeting, MA), Anne Remley (Boulder meeting, Colorado) and Skip Schiel photographing in Gaza, the West Bank and Israel since 2003 (Friends Meeting at Cambridge, MA).
+We are Cliff Bennett (VT) who last visited Palestine-Israel in November 2022, Scott Rhodewalt (Northeast Kingdom Meeting, VT), Steve McKnight (Wellesley Meeting, MA), Martha Yager (Providence Meeting, RI), Bill Woodward (North Shore meeting, MA), Anne Remley (Boulder Meeting, Colorado), Ginny (Virginia) Kristi (Dover Meeting, NH) and Skip Schiel (Friends Meeting at Cambridge, MA) photographing in Gaza, the West Bank and Israel since 2003 .

 News and Events